 Craighead Caverns is home to the USA’s largest and the world’s second-largest non-subglacial underground lake.
 It’s by far one of the coolest places to visit in Tennessee!
 You can see this natural wonder, called The Lost Sea, by taking a tour of the extensive cave system.

 Located between Sweetwater and Madisonville, the Lost Sea Adventure starts with a guided tour of the caverns with a .75-mile round-trip walk on its sloping pathways.
-Along the way, knowledgeable guides will highlight the caverns’ fascinating history and explain how the large cavern rooms were formed.
+Along the way, knowledgeable guides will highlight the caverns’ fascinating history and explain how the large cavern was formed.

 The tour stops at an incredible underwater waterfall that is beautifully lit, and you’ll get up-close with a rare collection of anthodites, known as “cave flowers.”
 Once you reach the bottom of the cave, get ready for an epic boat ride on America’s largest underground lake, where you’ll cruise through various rooms.